jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When subsection (2) applies
 (1) Subsection (2) applies if—
-  (a) a person disposes of an attributing interest in a foreign investment fund (FIF); and (b) they calculate their FIF income or loss from the interest for the period ending with the disposal using the comparative value method, deemed rate of return method, the fair dividend rate method, or the cost method; and
+  (a) a person disposes of an attributing interest in a foreign investment fund (FIF); and (b) they calculate their FIF income or loss from the interest for the period ending with the disposal using the comparative value method, deemed rate of return method, the fair dividend rate method, the cost method, or the revenue account method; and
   (c) the consideration, if any, for the disposal is below the market value of the interest at the time.
 Disposal treated as at market value
 (2) The person is treated as having disposed of the interest for an amount equal to its market value at the time.
 When subsection (4) applies
 (3) Subsection (4) applies if—
-  (a) a person acquires an attributing interest in a FIF; and (b) they calculate their FIF income or loss from the interest for the period after the acquisition using the comparative value method, deemed rate of return method, the fair dividend rate method, or the cost method; and
+  (a) a person acquires an attributing interest in a FIF; and (b) they calculate their FIF income or loss from the interest for the period after the acquisition using the comparative value method, deemed rate of return method, the fair dividend rate method, the cost method, or the revenue account method; and
   (c) the consideration, if any, for the acquisition is not equal to the market value of the interest at the time.
 Acquisition treated as at market value
 (4) The person is treated as having acquired the interest for an amount equal to its market value at the time.